-- appear generally unwell – babies may be irritable, not feed properly and have a high temperature of 37.5C or above
+- appear generally unwell – babies may be irritable and not feed properly

 - wet the bed or wet themselves

-Your doctor or nurse may prescribe antibiotics to treat a UTI.
+Your doctor or nurse may offer self-care advice and recommend taking a painkiller.

 It's important to finish the whole course of antibiotics, even if you start to feel better.

-If your UTI comes back any time after treatment, you'll usually be prescribed a longer course of antibiotics.
+If your UTI comes back after treatment, you may have a urine test and be prescribed different antibiotics.

-If you keep getting UTIs and regularly need treatment, your GP may give you a repeat prescription for antibiotics.
+If you keep getting UTIs and regularly need treatment, a GP may give you a repeat prescription for antibiotics.

 It may also help to avoid having sex until you feel better.